-Here is a a list of books for your child's summer reading.
+Here is a list of high frequency words and a list of books for your child's summer reading.
 They should read at least 5 of the books from this list.
 After reading, be sure to discuss your story.
 Choose a point or two on which to focus.
-Here are some suggestions to guide your story chat with your child:
+Below are some suggestions to guide your story chat with your child.
+For the first day of first grade, your child should make a poster or a video about their favorite book.
+They should include the main character, they should rate the story and share why they gave it that rating, and they should draw or show the cover of the book.